Instruction, Design, & Technology Program

-The mission of the Instructional Design and Technology Certificate program is to prepare educators to design, develop, deliver, and evaluate engaging educational opportunities and experiences to promote student success.
+The mission of the Instruction, Design, and Technology (IDT) Certificate program is to prepare educators to design, develop, deliver, and evaluate engaging educational opportunities and experiences to promote student success.
 The program will enable the educator to effectively employ emergent technologies in a variety of modes and settings.

 IDT G10 + IDT G20 + 9 elective credits